-2016 in particular was an extremely challenging year for mining companies.
-Commodity prices continued to suffer downward pressure for most of the year.
+2016 was an extremely challenging year for mining companies.
+Commodity prices suffered downward pressure for most of the year.
 Copper prices averaged US\$2.14 per pound from January to October 2016, compared to 2015's average price of US\$2.50 per pound.
 In November 2016, prices broke from these levels and reached average monthly prices of US\$2.47 and US\$2.57 in November and December 2016, respectively.
 In 2016, the Company's share price increased by 66.7%, compared to an increase of 42.1% in the S&P/TSX Global Mining Index and an increase of 17.5% on the S&P TSX Composite Index.

-Bonuses at the lower end of target were paid in 2012 in respect of the 2011 year.
-Bonuses were paid in 2013 in respect of the Company's 2012 financial year at the lower end of target for each member of management, and to three members of management in 2014 in respect of the Company's 2013 financial year, also at the lower end of target.
-All or a portion of each of the bonuses paid in 2014 included Shares, as more particularly described in page 11.
-Bonuses paid in 2015 in respect of 2014 performance were higher than in prior years to reflect the contributions of management in respect of the agreements reached with Codelco's Division El Teniente, which extended MVC's operating life from 2021 to 2037 and secured the rights to process tailings from the Cauquenes historic tailings pond.
+Bonuses paid in 2015 in respect of 2014 performance reflected management's contributions in respect of the agreements reached with Codelco's Division El Teniente, which extended MVC's operating life from 2021 to 2037 and secured the rights to process tailings from the Cauquenes historic tailings pond.
 Bonuses also reflected management's successful efforts to secure debt financing for the Cauquenes expansion.
-Bonuses paid in 2016 in respect of 2015 performance reflected, among other things, management's contribution to the successful completion of the Cauquenes expansion in time and in budget.
-25% of the 2016 bonuses were paid through the issuance of Shares, and another 25% of the 2016 bonuses were deferred for payment in December 2016 when average copper prices were above US\$2.50 per pound.
+Bonuses paid in 2016 in respect of 2015 performance reflected, among other things, management's contribution to the successful completion of the Cauquenes phase one expansion in time and in budget.
+25% of the 2016 bonuses were paid through the issuance of Shares, and another 25% of the 2016 bonuses were deferred for payment when average copper prices were above US\$2.50 per pound, which occurred in December 2016.
+Starting in 2017, bonuses paid to Dr. Zeitler are exclusively in respect of 2016 and 2017 performance, respectively, to other members of management reflected the attainment of individual annual performance goals including among others production, operational, financial and share performance goals.